Recipes » How To Make Your Own Sourdough Bread Starter (and Maintain it)

 If you want San Francisco Sourdough bread why not just buy their starter?

 You can find a lot of San Francisco starters for sale.
-However, unless you continue feeding it with the same water and flour they used to make it, it’s not going to be a San Francisco starter for very long.
+However, if you don’t keep feeding it with the same water and flour, it won’t stay a San Francisco starter for long.
 It will take on the characteristics of the water and flour you use.

 What is Levain, or Leaven?